 - Explore the impact of government policies on health insurance products.

 - Examine the strengths and weaknesses of research design and statistical methods in evaluating product or service efficacy.

-- Discuss the key concepts and applications of simulations and quantitative modeling in economic evaluations in health care.
+- Discuss the key concepts and applications of quantitative modeling in economic evaluations in health care.

 - Analyze the structure and function of U.S. healthcare institutions with strong emphasis on financing and delivery.

-- Apply analytic methods (e.g., burden of illness, evidence evaluation, statistics and research design, financial impact, cost-effectiveness, decision analysis, discrete event simulation) to inform resource allocation, relative value assessments and policy initiatives.
+- Apply analytic methods (e.g., burden of illness, evidence evaluation, statistics and research design, financial impact, cost-effectiveness and decision analysis) to inform resource allocation, relative value assessments, and policy initiatives.